Doubleneck/Jetta/documentation/instructions.md

 \
 \
 \
-Now main page looks like this!!!\
+Now main page looks like this!!! and citekey is randomly generated as well\
 \
 ![](./pictures/Reference_in_main.png)